Updated November 2022

 Nonsaline water

-Water having a total dissolved solids content of 4000 mg/L or less.
-Sometimes referred to as fresh water, but it may require treatment before it can be used for domestic or agricultural purposes.
+Water having a total dissolved solids content of 4000 milligrams per litre or less.
+Sometimes referred to as fresh water, but it may require treatment before domestic or agricultural use.

 Nonsaline water-use intensity